-- 80.81.
-Costs will be managed at all levels the cost classification system will allow WFP to break down high-level cost categories into the lowest cost elements for planning.
-This detailed cost classification will improve WFP's ability to: i) reflect competitiveness; ii) demonstrate transparency and accountability; and iii) understand how costs are linked to the implementation of activities and/or provision of services, to facilitate reliable costing and cost benchmarking. - 81.82.
-Managers will use activity-level planning and detailed cost information to analyse cost drivers and critical metrics such as average cost per ration, to help choose the most cost-efficient and operationally effective activity. - 82.83.
-Figure 5 provides an example of the detailed cost classification hierarchy that will enable managers to drill down from the four high-level cost categories to detailed costs.
+- 80. Costs will be managed at all levels the cost classification system will allow WFP to break down high-level cost categories into the lowest cost elements for planning.
+This detailed cost classification will improve WFP's ability to: i) reflect competitiveness; ii) demonstrate transparency and accountability; and iii) understand how costs are linked to the implementation of activities and/or provision of services, to facilitate reliable costing and cost benchmarking. - 81.
+Managers will use activity-level planning and detailed cost information to analyse cost drivers and critical metrics such as average cost per ration, to help choose the most cost-efficient and operationally effective activity.

-24 Analysis to date has focused on country-specific costs.
+&lt;sup>22 Analysis to date has focused on country-specific costs.
 Ongoing analysis of support costs will determine the implications of this approach for Programme Support and Administrative costs that are not related to a specific country.